mpenning/polymer/README.md

 In many cases, this package can be replaced by Python3's [`concurrent.futures.ProcessPoolExecutor()`](https://docs.python.org/3/library/concurrent.futures.html#processpoolexecutor).
 As of 2023, this package is vulnerable to process deadlocks, and in-general Python3 tripping all over itself.
 These problems are better solved in `concurrent.futures`.
 At some point in the future, I may rewrite `polymer` as a wrapper around `concurrent.futures`.

+As if that wasn't enough, `polymer` crashes when you try to use it in some python versions (it's known to be completely useless in Python 3.7.13).

 # Original Summary

 A simple framework to run tasks in parallel.
 It's similar to [`multiprocessing.Pool`](https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers), but has a few enhancements over that.
 For example, `mp.Pool` is only useful for multiprocessing functions (not objects).
 You can wrap a function around the object, but it's nicer just to deal with task objects themselves.